foreverjun/fp2021/Bash/README.md

 ### An implementation of Bash mini-language

-This is a homework for functional programming course.
+This is a homework for a functional programming course.

 License: LGPL